-Alessandro Mendini and Bisazza Foundation has been together for over 20 years now, and Bisazza has decided to celebrate the fine work from the master artist with a gala exhibition at the Triennale di Milano as they unveil a book on him produced by Skira.
-On display will be some of his wonderful master pieces including the new horseback rider’s statue called “Il Cavaliere di Dürer” (The Knight of Dürer).
-The compelling art depicts a statue of a horse with a knight, set in blue and white gold mosaic.
-The other 24-carat gold Bisazza mosaic tiles sculptures on covered in the book too, include the Torre del Paradiso (Tower of Paradise) of Hiroshima, the Groninger Museum, or the metro lines in Naples.
+Alessandro Mendini and Bisazza Foundation have been together for over 20 years now.
+Bisazza has decided to celebrate the fine work from the master artist with a gala exhibition at the Triennale di Milano as they unveil a book on him produced by Skira.
+On display will be some of his wonderful masterpieces, including the new horseback rider’s statue called “Il Cavaliere di Dürer” (The Knight of Dürer).
+The compelling art depicts a horse statue with a knight, set in blue and white gold mosaic.
+The other 24-carat gold Bisazza mosaic tiles sculptures covered in the book include the Torre del Paradiso (Tower of Paradise) of Hiroshima, the Groninger Museum, or the metro lines in Naples.

 The other noted art on display includes the limited edition collection dated between 1998 and 2008 named “Mobili per Uomo” (Furniture for Man).
 The collection is made up of nine sculptures crafted with hand-cut 24-carat yellow gold mosaic tiles, which include Giacca (Jacket), Guanto (Glove), Scarpa (Shoe), and Testa (Head), which are a man’s basic wardrobe (1997), Lampada (Lamp) and Tazza (Cup) (2002), Stella (Star) (2003), Cappello (Hat) (2004) and finally Borsa (Bag) (2008) among many others.